sambatv/imagecheck/docs/README.md

 brew install trufflehog
 ```

-After installation, the `grype`, `trivy`, and `trufflehog` binaries will be
+After installation, the `grype`, `trivy`, and `trufflehog` scanner binaries will
-available in your Homebrew `bin` directory.
+be available in your Homebrew `bin` directory.
 Ensure that this directory is in
 your `PATH` environment variable.

 ```shell